jcorbino/mole/JOSS/paper.md

 # Summary

 MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators.
-It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Laplacian and Curl.
+It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Laplacian, and Curl.
 These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.
 These operators can be used to build codes to solve partial differential equations (PDEs).

-The mathematics is based on the work of [@Corbino].
+The mathematics are based on the work of [@Corbino].
 In addition, the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.

 # Mimetic operators